Binding Stitching Home

 Finish Your Own Ornament

 Students come to class with their own stitched ornament, backing fabric, fibers for cords and stitching supplies.
 Discussion of suggested finishing techniques suitable to each student's design.
 Demonstration and assembly of one and two color cords included.
 Students will leave with a finished ornament.
+Live class: Full Day

 Project Finishing Courses